AMC Rambler Tarpon: Development

 The automobile marketplace was changing in the early 1960s "when many young, first-time drivers entered the market ... and bought cars with flair."
-Early in 1963, American Motors' management began development of “a new car with a sports flair” to modify its image.
+Early in 1963, American Motors' management began the development of "a new car with a sports flair" to modify its image.
 Dick Teague's styling team devised an entirely new concept for AMC - a fastback design.
 He had a passion for pre-World War II automobiles and had a "passion for taking old styling and making it new again."
 He observed the 1963 Chevrolet Corvette spit-window coupe design and the 1963 Ford Galaxie Sports Hardtop, which outsold the notchback models, followed the pattern set by Chevrolet's distinctive 1942 Fleetline two-door fastback body style called the Aerosedan and Nash's own Airflyte.
 Teague knew that his design team had to work with considerably smaller budgets than their counterparts at Detroit's Big Three (General Motors, Ford, and Chrysler).
-The small automaker was not willing to undertake the large investment that would be required all-new tooling, so his design team made imaginative use of existing tooling and create spin-offs from existing products.
+For example, Ford developed a handmade fastback roofline for its first-generation compact Falcon two-door sedan, named "Falcon Challenger III".
+The car was entered in the 1962 Nassau Speed Weeks and also displayed during the 1962 New York International Automobile Show.
+Ford also introduced semi-fastback designs for midyear 1963 featuring a lowered, sloping roofline along with a rear window to enhance aerodynamics.
+On the other hand, AMC did not have the corporate resources to undertake the significant investment that would require all-new tooling, so Teague's design team had to make imaginative use of existing tooling to create spin-offs from existing products.